 Lil Romeo Net Worth

 Lil Romeo Net Worth: Lil Romeo is an American rapper, actor, basketball player, entrepreneur, and model who has a net worth of $5 million.
 He first gained fame in the early 2000s as a rapper when he signed with No Limit Records.
 No Limit was founded by Lil Romeo's father, Master P.

 Percy Romeo Miller, better known by his stage name Romeo (formerly Lil Romeo), was born in New Orleans, Louisiana, on August 19, 1989.
 Music and performing run in his family; his parents Master P and Sonya C were both rappers, he is the nephew of rappers C-Murder and Silkk the Shocker, the cousin of singer/rapper Mo B. Dick, and the brother of singer/actress Cymphonique Miller.

 Romeo's career began early, at the age of five, when he was signed to Soulja Music Entertainment, a subsidiary label of No Limit Records, after he wrote a rap for his father Master P. Seven years later, he released his debut album "Lil' Romeo"(2001) with No Limit, which included the number one single "My Baby."
 The album performed well, peaking at number 6 on the Billboard 200, selling more than 200,000 copies in its first week.
 Eventually, it was certified Gold by the RIAA.

 His second studio album "Game Time" was released in 2002, peaking at number 33 on the Billboard 200 and number 10 on the Top R&B/Hip-Hop Albums chart.
 Despite not performing as well as his debut album on the music charts, it was a commercial hit, selling 2,500,000 copies in the US.
 His third studio album "Romeoland" was released in 2004 with The New No Limit and Koch, and once again did not perform as well on the charts, peaking at number 70 on the Billboard 200.
 However, it was once again a commercial success selling over 250,000 copies in the US.
-This was his last album that billed him under the name "Lil' Romeo."
+This was the last album that billed him under the name "Lil' Romeo."